IbbyAutoWorks/IbbyAutoWorks.github.io/AutomotiveRepairAgreement.md

 --------------------------------------------------------------------------------
 7. VEHICLE TESTING AND PROPERTY DISCLAIMER
 --------------------------------------------------------------------------------
-The Customer grants IbbyAuto™ express permission to operate the vehicle on public roads for the purpose of testing, diagnosing, and verifying completed repairs.
+The Customer grants Ibby Auto Works™ express permission to operate the vehicle on public roads for the purpose of testing, diagnosing, and verifying completed repairs.
 The shop is not responsible for loss or damage to the vehicle or articles left inside the vehicle in case of fire, theft, accident, or vandalism beyond the shop's